 - 1. Turn off the server and peripheral devices and disconnect all external cables and power cords; then, remove the cover. - 2.
-Locate the boot-block jumper block (J37) on the system board. - 3.
-Place a jumper on pins 2 and 3 to enable BIOS recovery mode. - 4.
+Locate jumper J56 on the processor board.
+See "Component locations" on page - 3.
+Move J56 to pins 1 and 2 to enable BIOS recovery mode. - 4.
 Insert the BIOS flash diskette into the diskette drive. - 5.
 Restart the server.

 The Recovery Boot screen will appear.
 A progress report, Loading data from diskette xx%, is displayed.
 When programming is underway, a further progress report, Programming block n of 7 yy%, is displayed.
-When the procedure completes, the following message is displayed: Recovery complete, remove the diskette and return boot block switch to the off position before rebooting.
+When recovery is complete, Recovery complete, remove the diskette and return boot block switch to the off position before rebooting is displayed.

 - 6. Remove the flash diskette from the diskette drive. - 7.
-Turn the server off. - 8.
-Remove the jumper from the boot-block jumper block or move it to pins 1 and 2 to return to normal startup mode. - 9.
+Turn off the server. - 8.
+Move J56 to pins 2 and 3 to return to normal startup mode. - 9.
 Restart the server.
 The system should start up normally.